 Regarding education as a politico-social activity and believing that the development and reformation of education could be achieved by this kind of activity, he was deeply involved in the legislation process to attempt the reformation and to achieve the justification of establishing Christian school.
 Facing some limits in reality, he did not give up but continued to pursue this school struggle (Cho, 2009b: 26).
 In 1857, for instance, when the parliament enacted the law of education and legalized the religious neutrality in primary schools, he began the school struggle over against that decision.
 He, together with Da Costa and other leaders of the revival, resisted the public education system based on the modernism of the Enlightenment and promoted the founding of Christian private schools and the equality between the public and private schools and the government support to the Christian schools.
 As its result, many other Calvinist leaders joined this school struggle and established Christian primary schools to teach the Bible and Christian doctrines.
 Some other organizations began to support his movement as well.
-In 1860, Groen further founded "The Association for Christin National School Education (CNS: De Vereeniging voor Christelijke-Nationaal Schoolonderwijs)" (www.onderwijsgeschiedenis.nl/ Tijdvakken/De-Schoolstrijd).
+In 1860, Groen further founded "The Association for Christian National School Education (CNS: De Vereeniging voor Christelijke-Nationaal Schoolonderwijs)" (www.onderwijsgeschied enis.nl/Tijdvakken/De-Schoolstrijd).
 The name "Christian National" meant the reformed character in the 16-17th centuries Dutch Republic and expressed the intention to unite all Christian schools into one organization (Rosendaal, 2006: 30).
 This organization had the goal of re-evangelization of the Netherlands through education, financial support to Christian schools, strengthening the solidarity and taking the initiative/leadership (Rosendaal, 2006: 32).
 Through his committed effort and leadership, the legal foundation for Christian private schools was established.
 Later he was succeeded by Kuyper who developed this movement further.
 For this reason, Groen is called "the father of the Christian private school movement in the Netherlands" (Cho, 2009b: 14).

 Succeeding Groen's Christian philosophy of education and his school struggle, A. Kuyper organized an Anti-School law Association (Anti-Schoolwet Verbond) in 1879.
 This association was developed into Anti-Revolutionary Party (ARP, Antirevolutionaire Partij) which was the first Christian party in the Netherlands opposing the political thought of the French revolution influenced by the Enlightenment worldview.
-Furthermore in 1880, he founded the Free University (Vrije Universiteit) in Amsterdam to train Christian leaders who could lead the educational, scientific, social and cultural movement based on Neo-Calvinism which had a society transforming character.
+Furthermore in 1880, he founded the Free University (Vrije Universiteit) in Amsterdam to train Christian leaders who could lead the educational, scientific, social and cultural movement based on Neo-Calvinism which he had developed as the vision to redeem all of our life spheres and to put them under the sovereignty of God.
 The reason why he named this university 'free' was to emphasize that the university should be free from the intervention of the state and the church.
-He called this idea "spheresovereignty (souvereiniteit in eigen kring)."
+He called this idea "sphere-sovereignty (souvereiniteit in eigen kring)."
 (Kuyper, 1880) It means that the Sovereign God has made this world so that the state, the church, family, school and company have respective sovereignty.
 Therefore, any institution can never claim supremacy over against other institutions.
 So any kind of central and state-oriented education is wrong according to the creation principle and thus should be corrected (Coetzee, 1958; 302).